 I take all of that back.

 I’m tempted to file a bad faith claim with the Maryland Insurance Administration.
 Not on what the adjuster said about not having to pay fair value because of the policy limit.
 She will just deny it.
 (The call was not recorded.
 I asked.)
-But the valuation of the case is just ridiculous.
-My guy has a permanent injury that is going to exceed $100,000.
-But the MIA is not going to give a bad faith finding on a value of claim question.
+But the case’s valuation is just ridiculous.
+My guy has a permanent injury that will exceed $100,000.
+But the MIA will not give a bad faith finding on a value of claim question.
 History has taught us that.

-What we need in Maryland is a real bad faith law where the uninsured or underinsured motorist carrier is required to stand behind their denial of the claim and pay the full value of the jury’s verdict even if it is in excess of the policy limits.
-But Maryland is not going to get what it needs.
+What we need in Maryland is a real bad faith law where the uninsured or underinsured motorist carrier is required to stand behind their denial of the claim and pay the full value of the jury’s verdict even if it exceeds he policy limits.
+But Maryland will not get what it needs.